library-data-platform/ldp/doc/Admin_Guide.md

   must be set to `true`.

-* `allow_destructive_tests` (Boolean; optional) when set to `true`, allows the LDP database to be overwritten by integration tests.
+* `allow_destructive_tests` (Boolean; optional) when set to `true`, allows the LDP database to be overwritten by integration tests or other testing or development operations.
 It should only be enabled for an LDP database that is being used as a testing sandbox, and never in a production or staging deployment.

 Further reading